 American universities have failed to respond effectively to sexual violence.
 Approximately one in five women is sexually assaulted while in college.
 These rates have remained roughly constant since at least the 1980s.
 The failure of universities to address sexual violence is evidence of stubborn gender inequality.
 It is also a puzzle.
 Given their ethical commitments and educational missions, why have universities been unable to address this issue?
 More pragmatically, why don’t they do better, particularly in recent years, as the reputational and financial stakes have escalated?
 One might argue that failure is simply a consequence of the intractable nature of the problem.
 But this cannot explain why universities continue to support organizations and practices, such as fraternities, that have been consistently found to intensify sexual risk (Armstrong, Hamilton and Sweeney 2006).
 Nor can it explain the substantial variation that exists in organizational responses.
 Systematic research on this variation is scarce.
 Research on the legal, political, and cultural forces shaping university responses is even more sparse.

-My colleague Sandra Levitsky and I are working with a talented team of graduate and undergraduate students to document and explain variation in university responses to sexual violence in a rapidly changing legal, political, and cultural environment.
-This project is a large, multi-year, multi-method project involving the construction and analysis of a quantitative data set and qualitative field work.
-The project also offers a context for graduate and undergraduate training and provides an umbrella for a variety of spin-off student projects.
+My colleague Sandra Levitsky and I are working to document and explain variation in university responses to sexual violence in a rapidly changing legal, political, and cultural environment.
+We conducted a large, multi-year, multi-method project involving the construction and analysis of a quantitative data set and qualitative interviews.
+The project offered a context for graduate and undergraduate training and provided an umbrella for a variety of spin-off student projects.
 Details about the project can be found on the project website.
-We are actively looking to incorporate students into this research endeavor!